 There's something magical about giving birth before the sun has even risen.
 It's like this quiet stretch of time that belongs to just you and your baby.
 While everyone else is quietly dreaming and the streets are empty, you get to bring a baby, full of the sounds of life, into an otherwise sleeping world.
 Even before my nocturnal delivery, I found peace by taking a relaxing gaze at the night sky.
-So if your little one might be born in the evening, honor their birth than with a name for babies born at night.
+So if your little one might be born in the evening, honor their birth with a name that’s appropriate for a baby born at night.

-Maybe you unexpectedly gave birth in the wee hours of the morning to those that have planned the exact time of their delivery, it’s not a bad idea to have an evening-inspired name, there are plenty of options that are not only inspired by stars and the galaxy, but are also embraced by stars as well.
+Maybe you unexpectedly gave birth in the wee hours of the morning or intentionally planned a midnight delivery for sentimental reasons — whatever the reason why you’re looking for an evening-inspired name, there are plenty of options that are not only inspired by stars and the galaxy, but are also embraced by stars as well.
 Many celebrities have given their babies celestial names.
 Matt Damon and his wife, Luciana, have a daughter named Stella (meaning star) and Ellen Pompeo and her husband, Chris Ivery, took it a step further with naming her daughter Stella Luna (star and moon).
-If you think you might want to give your baby some “star power,” too, then check out these baby names inspired by the night.
+If you think you might want to give your baby some star power, then check out these baby names inspired by the night.

-From the Gaelic for "dusk," Keiran can have multiple spelling variations so you can make the night-inspired name unique to your child.
+From the Gaelic word for dusk, Keiran can have multiple spelling variations so you can make the night-inspired name unique to your child.
 If you’re looking for a Hollywood connection, it’s the first name of Macaulay Culkin’s younger brother who still acts to this day.
 It’s a unique name that won’t go unnoticed.

-Though this name doesn't have any night-related meaning, it is in reference to one of the most famous constellations, Ursa Major, also known as the Great Bear.
+Though Bear doesn't have any night-related meaning, it is in reference to one of the most famous constellations, Ursa Major, also known as the Great Bear.
 Your child will definitely be a fierce contender with this one, and they’ll have so much fun finding the constellation that inspired their name each night.

-Primarily a boy's name, but it can be used for girls as well, Sterling has a rather regal ring to it.
-It means "little star" in Old English and of course your new baby is your little star.
+Sterling has a rather regal ring to it.
+It means "little star" in Old English, and of course your new baby is your little star.
 It’s a timeless name and it never feels played out.
 You always know of one Sterling in the neighborhood, but the playground or classroom is never overrun by them.

 Rhiannon, goddess of the moon in Welsh mythology, is the right mix of being a little non-traditional but not too out there.
 This name truly works for your little queen and sounds a lot like the name of an uber popular popstar: Rhianna.
 No doubt your child will make just as strong an impression.

-The Spanish word for "sunset," Dimas is a non-traditional option for your son, but definitely has an Old World charm you just can't deny.
+The Spanish word for "sunset," Dimas is a non-traditional option, but it definitely has an Old World charm you just can't deny.
 It’s a cute name for your little one who will undoubtedly be obsessed with vibrant, beautiful sunsets are much as you are.